elixir-or-tools/exhort/README.md

 ### Variables

-Model variables are symbolic, represented as strings or atoms, and so don't interfere to the surrounding Elixir context.
+Model variables in the expression language are symbolic, represented as strings or atoms, and so don't interfere to the surrounding Elixir context.
 This allows the variables to be consistently referenced through a builder pipeline, for example, without having to capture an intermediate result.

 Elixir variables may be used "as is" in expressions, allowing variables to be generated from enumerable collections.